 Instead of telling people what they don’t like or what won’t work, innovation leaders let people know what they do like.
 They point out the strengths and value of a new solution or idea.
-This lets the team know they are on to something new and useful, and ensures they retain the most valuable attributes as the idea evolves.
+This lets the team know they’re on to something new and useful, and it ensures they retain the most valuable attributes as the idea evolves.

-Affirmative judgment also provides recognition and promotes a sense of accomplishment and progress, which according to research by Teresa Amabile is the No. 1 thing employees need to keep them motivated.
+Affirmative judgment also provides recognition and promotes a sense of accomplishment and progress, which employees need to keep them motivated.

 By definition, new ideas are strange, unusual, weird, and different.
-So, selling that idea to others to the point of getting buy-in takes a lot of work and a lot of time.
+So selling new ideas to others to get buy-in takes a lot of work and time.

 A senior leader once told his people that if they propose an idea and he says “no,” don’t give up.
-If they still believe in the idea, he wants them to try another way to pitch the idea until he sees its value.
+If they still believe in the idea, he told them he wanted them to try another way to pitch it until he sees its value.
 For him, that was the definition of “empowerment.”

 Innovation leaders empower themselves to do what it takes, which typically requires great persistence.